Terms & Conditions and Privacy Policy

 12.1 Internal Audits

-Internal reviews of this policy and related procedures will be conducted annually or as needed to ensure they remain relevant, effective, and compliant with legal requirements.
+Internal reviews of these Terms and related procedures will be conducted annually or as needed to ensure they remain relevant, effective, and compliant with legal requirements.

 12.2 External Audits